routine needed to run the notebook on Google Colab

 )

-We will now solve the problem as usually with the PINN
+We will now solve the problem using the usual PINN

 and Trainer